What is Continuing Professional Development?

 Maximum 33.33 hours: Professional development activities include conducting research, authoring and publishing of texts or articles.

 Logs are due by May 31 in the year the member is due to submit their activities.
 Each year, three percent of all log submissions are randomly chosen and audited for accuracy and appropriate professional development activities.
+When log submissions are selected for an audit, HRPA sends a notification email.
+It is our members’ responsibility to check their junk/spam folders to ensure such notifications are not missed as there are CPD log audit documentation submission timelines that must be met to avoid suspension.

 Making Professional Development Choices